EBoisseauSierra/understanding-git/README.md

 ### Generating PDF from the SVG files

 Once you have modified the source files, you might want to export a new set of slides.
-We have added a script (to be found in the `create_pdf_from_svg_layers.sh` file) that automate the export of layers as pages of a single PDF.
+The script that automate the export of layers as pages of a single PDF is available as a [GitHub Gist](https://gist.github.com/EBoisseauSierra/4944c7e8286b4c321f590fcdebc840c8).

 To use this script, first give it sufficient rights, so that it can be executed on your machine:

 ```
 chmod +x create_pdf_from_svg_layers.sh
 ```